Super Soco

-Super Socois een manier van BCT uitlezen bij taxi chauffeurs.
-Deze Technology is gemaakt door Super Soco Intelligent Technology group Shanghai in 2015.
+Super Soco is an electric motorcycle brand, created by the Super Soco Intelligent Technology group that was founded in Shanghai in 2015.
 The brand is promoted internationally by the Vmoto Soco automotive group.
 The Super Soco Intelligent Technology group, a separate entity, is based in China, and manages the distribution of Super Soco products within China.

 The founder of the group and the current CEO is Sherman Xie.

 The Super Soco line of motorcycles includes the Super Soco TC and TC Max motorcycles as well as the Super Soco CUX and CPX scooters.

 History

 Super Soco was founded in 2015 by Sherman Xie, and their first motorcycle, the Super Soco TS, was released the following year.
 The company unveiled their first scooter, the CU, in April 2018.

 In 2017, Super Soco shifted their manufacturing operations from Wuxi, China, to Nanjing, leasing a section of a factory that was owned by the Australian company Vmoto.
 In February 2020, Super Soco entered into a joint venture with Vmoto, formalising the strategic relationship between the two companies that had been in place since 2017.

 Super Soco attracted the attention of Italian motorcycle manufacturer Ducati in 2019, and the branding of the company subsequently featured on a special edition Ducati-styled electric scooter.

 In June 2021, Super Soco and the Taiwan-based motorcycle giant Kymco signed a strategic cooperation agreement, aimed at developing motorcycles and scooters that could be adapted to Kymco's Ionex battery swapping system.

 In November 2021, the company moved into a purpose-constructed office that was to serve as the new headquarters of the group, located in the Qingpu District of Shanghai.